gnarroway/fumi/README.md

 ## Status

-fumi is under active develpment and may experience breaking changes.
+fumi is under active development and may experience breaking changes.
 Please try it out and raise any issues you may find.

 ## Usage